 I made the following video about pinion depth and how to measure it in the gearbox:

 I’ll be posting more videos about the rest of the gearbox refresh process.

 Some of the unique features of the car include a custom exhaust (2″ primaries, 4″ collector, oval tubes, x-pipe, and 3″ tail pipes), a complete custom dash and matching interior, Cobra Misano carbon fiber seats, 9 speaker stereo/navigation system, constant velocity driveshaft, automatic headlights, LED interior lighting, self-draining catch cans, and more.

-Joe Gibbs Break-In Oil and Mobil1 0W-40 European Formula are ready for the job of keep my forged LS7 happy at 7 grand.
+Joe Gibbs Break-In Oil and Mobil1 0W-40 European Formula are ready for the job.

 The shop Z06 is on the mend from recent piston surgery, and I bought some Mobil1 0W-40 motor oil to fill up the dry sump tank for its initial fire.
 GM recommends 5W-30 Mobil1 and every LS7 leaves the factory filled with it, and I like the 0W-40 only because it has more zinc, and it is preferred oil in my crowd at the local tracks.
 I mentioned all that to Dave Crume (of Crume Racing Engines), who built the short-block, and he cringed.
 He told me to use Joe Gibbs break-in oil for a couple of hours, then switch to a quality non-synthetic oil, and then to a synthetic oil at 500-1000 miles.
 He said the engine wouldn’t break in properly unless I did that.

 The Stack TPMS gauge shows tire pressures and temperatures at a glance.